samestrin/llm-interface/README.md

   console.error(error);
 }
 ```

-or if you want to keep things _simple_ you can use:

 If you need [API Keys](/docs/APIKEYS.md), use this [starting point](/docs/APIKEYS.md).
 Additional [usage examples](/docs/USAGE.md) and an [API reference](/docs/API.md) are available.
 You may also wish to review the [test cases](/test/) for further examples.